Girls weightlifting popularity growing in Collier County

 Published: Updated:

-Participation in the sport is booming in Collier County since it was first offered in schools three years ago.
+Participation in the sport has been booming in Collier County since it was first offered in schools three years ago.

 Take Lely for example.

 “I had three girls.
-We whittled down to one girl that just kept coming and liked it, but you know what?
+We whittled down to one girl who just kept coming and liked it, but you know what?
 We did it.
-We got through the whole season,” Lely Girl’s Weightlifting Head Coach Zach Greenwood said.
+We got through the whole season,” Lely Girls Weightlifting Head Coach Zach Greenwood said.
 “The second year we had four girls.
-After that, this year, we’re up to 20 so it’s growing like wildfire.”
+After that, this year, we’re up to 20, so it’s growing like wildfire.”

 Gulf Coast has grown from numbers in the teens to 28 strong.